-You may like a story on dumpster diving or on why Alaskans get their lives back in September.
-Focus Alaska is a weekly series on Alaska lifestyle, curiousa, insider travel tips, and Alaska street style.
+You may like a story on dumpster diving which is considered a serious hobby or on why Alaskans get their lives back in September.
+Focus Alaska is a series on Alaska lifestyle, curiousa, insider travel tips, and Alaska street style.
 Thanks for stopping by!
 Come back soon.

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.